Simple DirectMedia Layer: Supported back-ends

-SDL 1.2 has support for RISC OS (dropped in 2.0).

 An unofficial Sixel back-end is available for SDL 1.2.

 The Rockbox MP3 player firmware also distributes a version of SDL 1.2, which is used to run games such as Quake.

 Reception and adoption

 Over the years SDL was used for many commercial and non-commercial video game projects.
 For instance, MobyGames listed 120 games using SDL in 2013, and the SDL website itself listed around 700 games in 2012.
 Important commercial examples are Angry Birds, Unreal Tournament, and games developed using Valve's Source Engine, which uses SDL extensively for cross-platform compatibility; ones from the open-source domain are OpenTTD, The Battle for Wesnoth or Freeciv.

 The cross-platform game releases of the popular Humble Indie Bundles for Linux, Mac and Android are often SDL-based.

 SDL is also often used for later ports on new platforms with legacy code.
 For instance, the PC game Homeworld was ported to the Pandora handheld and Jagged Alliance 2 for Android via SDL.

 Also, several non video game programs use SDL; examples are the emulators, such as DOSBox, FUSE ZX Spectrum emulator and VisualBoyAdvance.

-There were several books written for development with SDL (see further readings).
+There were several books written for development with SDL (see further reading).

 SDL is used in university courses teaching multimedia and computer science, for instance, in a workshop about game programming using libSDL at the University of Cadiz in 2010, or a Game Design discipline at UTFPR (Ponta Grossa campus) in 2015.